MOTORCYCLE ACCIDENTS OVERVIEW

 • Were the rider and the driver paying attention at the time of the crash?

-Gathering evidence can include things like:
+Gathering evidence can include:

-• Inspecting the bike before evidence on it is lost to weather or inadvertent contact.
+• Inspecting the bike before evidence on it is lost to weather or inadvertent contact

-• Examining the rider’s clothes and gear for evidence.
+• Examining the rider’s clothes and gear for evidence

-• Reviewing the medical records.
+• Reviewing medical records

-• Seeking out witnesses and getting statements.
+• Seeking out witnesses and getting statements

-• Reviewing video of the crash.
+• Reviewing video of the crash

-• Scouring the police report for errors or facts that can impact your case.
+• Scouring the police report for errors or facts that can impact your case

-• Examining the scene of the crash, and if necessary, having an expert reconstruct it.
+• Examining the scene of the crash and if necessary, having an expert reconstruct it

 A bald man talking on his cell phone while looking at a notebook.

-And beware of quick settlement offers from the insurance company – in our experience, they are almost always too low, and may not cover all of the expenses related to your injuries moving forward.
-Always speak to an attorney before you agree to any offer of compensation or cash any check the insurer may send!
+Beware of quick settlement offers from the insurance company – in our experience, they are almost always too low and may not cover all the possible expenses related to your injuries moving forward.
+Speak to an attorney before you agree to any offer of compensation or cash any check the insurer may send!

 How Much Does a Motorcycle Accident Attorney Cost?

 James Scott Farrin personal injury lawyer Michael Jordan riding his motorcycle in Durham, NC.
+Attorney and motorcycle rider, Michael Jordan, fights for victims of

-Attorney and motorcycle rider, Michael Jordan, fights for victims of motorcycle accidents and their families throughout the state.
+motorcycle accidents and their families throughout the state.

 Why Call the Motorcycle Accident Lawyers at the Law Offices of James Scott Farrin?

 Call us any time at 1-866-900-7078 or contact us online.
 We’ll evaluate your case for free, and at no obligation whatsoever.
-Tell them you mean business.
+Tell them you mean business!

 Text UsText Us